Make homemade gremolata with garden herbs

 I've sprinkled a little homemade gremolata on our breakfast this morning; it's not to be seen but it gives a delightful citrusy flavour.

 Keep it simple is our motto.
-No fast food ever tasted as good as this; with none of the flavour enhancers needed to dicky up processed meals from which much of the goodness has been extracted.
+No fast food ever tasted as fine as this; with none of the flavour enhancers needed to dicky up processed meals from which much of the goodness has been extracted.

 Blue zone longevity

 We are doing our level best to imitate the lifestyle of those folk in the Blue Zones of the world; there are only five of them.
 Ten times as many people live to strong and zestful nineties.
 One in a thousand reach their century; it's amazing.
+Garden herbs and many greens should be the normal for those looking for long and healthy lives.

-And my blood-pressure last week when I went for an annual checkup was 120/83.
+And my blood-pressure last week when I went for an annual checkup was 122/83.
 It doesn't get better than that.

 We have enough energy to go at life, hammer and tongs every day.
 This morning it was the chainsaw on a heavy trunk that came down in the garden; firewood for the next year.